Irish Immigration

 Neither property was said to have bordered any land owned by a person named Crow or Keating.
 I make this observation because of this article below from The Danbury Evening Farmer on August 30th (that’s a familiar date) 1871.

-Either this property didn’t actually border any of Michael Hapline’s property or Michael Keating sold it to one of the people mentioned as land owners in Michael Hapline’s will.
 Though the Keating property on Manion’s lane was close to 2 acres of land, in 1800s, if land was between 1 and 2 acres, it was a 1 acre plot.

-There was another Michael Keating in Danbury as early as 1871.
-He never lived on the South side of town though.
-Actually, we can’t prove my great-great grandfather Michael Keating ever did either but some Michael Keating bought land there.
 The records are from sparse to nonexistent for both Michael Keating and Hanora Boland Keating.
 However, we did find a Michael Keating meandering around looking for property on the south side of Danbury and, lo and behold! we found a Hanora Keating living right there in South Bey Limits.
-Unfortunately, it looks like her husband wasn’t with her.
+Unfortunately, it looks like her husband wasn’t with her in 1880 when we found her.

 The picture above is of a blown up piece of the 1880 census.
 In it, you will see the name Keating and maybe the first name will look like Hanora if you have a good imagination.
 However, in the cloud that appears when you hover your mouse over this written name, you see the name typewritten as Hanora Keating.
 The people who transcribe these ancient hand written documents into typed words are wonderful.
 It’s a hard job they have and they do it very well.
 I believe this transcriber got this one 100% correct when he or she typed it out as “Hanora Keating!”